Premiering on PBS SoCal Plus September 3 at 8PM PT

-An American journey about friendship, life, loss, and renewal.
+An American journey through friendship, life, loss, and renewal.

 They entered the 7th grade of an all-male, military school for the sons of Los Angeles elite in the cultural watershed year of 1968 - their lives, friendships, and personal challenges provide a remarkable lens through which to explore 60 years of culture, masculinity, and seismic social change.